 Third, I’m proud of having made a difference as a faculty member at UW-Madison’s School of Social Work.
-During my tenure, I taught a course in Social Work in Multicultural Settings and expanded field placements at agencies of color such as the Urban League (an organization that has a special place in my heart) and Centro Hispano.
+During my tenure, I taught a course in Social Work in Multicultural Settings and expanded practicum placements at agencies of color such as the Urban League (an organization that has a special place in my heart) and Centro Hispano.
 I remember a young student from Korea who wanted to work with poor people.
 I placed her with the Salvation Army, explaining that she would get an exposure to American poverty there.
 I still run into some of my former students.
 Many are doing great work now.

 #3: What is the most important lesson you’ve learned doing this work and what do you wish you’d known when you started that you know now?